01884 2598568:30-4:00pm Mon to Fri

 Beginner's Guide to Mechanical Pencils

 “A pencil pot full of mechanical pencilsIf you haven’t made much use of mechanical pencils, you could be missing out on a useful little tool.
-They’re quick and easy to use, reliable, always sharp, and a snapped point just means a couple of clicks to get going again, not having to stop and reach for the sharpener.
+They’re quick and easy to use, reliable, always sharp, and a snapped point just means a couple of clicks to get going again, not having to stop and reach for the sharpener and a bin.

 Don’t be put off by how long this ‘beginner’s guide’ is - these pencils really aren’t remotely difficult or complicated to use.
 No bad things will happen if you just stop reading and go and buy a mechanical pencil, you’ll just be a bit better informed to make a choice if you keep reading…